 The very act causes me to evaluate my feelings and pushes me to have a more productive use of my time.

-Additionally, it calls to attention where I am NOT living up to my standards.
+It calls to attention where I am not living up to my standards.

-Doing this simple exercise once a year can put you on the right track towards living with integrity.
+Doing this simple exercise once a year can put you on the right track toward living with integrity.

 5. What could I have done better this week?

 If you are reading this blog, I am confident that you aim to do well at everything you do.

 But sometimes, we get distracted, and suddenly, we simply check the box.